AlexMercedCoder/tutorialblog/content/blog/reactconcepts/index.md

 ## Lifecycle

 Lifecycle is essentially saying that certain things should always happen at certain points.
-For example, for our ```<Human/>``` component when it is create it should be given a birth certificate and has a birthday everything it's a year older.
+For example, for our ```<Human/>``` component when it is created it should be given a birth certificate and has a birthday everytime it's a year older.
 When the component is removed it gets a death certificate.
-The cycle of a component is that is mounts, updates and is removed from the DOM.
+The lifecycle of a component is that it mounts, updates and is removed from the DOM.
 We can could write out lifecycle for our human component as such...

 ```js
 React.useEffect(() => {